esride-cgo/test/README.md

 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

-:Authors:
-    Tony J. (Tibs) Ibbs,
-    David Goodger

-    (and sundry other good-natured folks)

-:Version: 1.0 of 2001/08/08
-:Dedication: To my father.

-Fußnote [1] oder was?

-hier
-  bla bla und so weiter

 ```ruby